AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 For most sites, browser requests automatically include any credentials associated with the site, such as the user’s session cookie, IP address, Windows domain credentials, and so forth.
 Therefore, if the user is currently authenticated to the site, the site will have no way to distinguish between the forged request sent by the victim and a legitimate request sent by the victim.
 {% endquote %}

 CSRF attacks are one of the reasons why users are cautioned to not open suspicious emails: If an attacker identifies a vulnerable GET endpoint on a site for which the victim has an account, the mere act of the victim opening the malicious email would initiate an HTTP request to that endpoint.
 Even for POST requests, an attacker could create a hidden form with CSS and show a button tricking the user into submitting a malicious payload.
+However, thanks to improvements in browser security, this is not as much of an issue nowadays as it used to be.
+And that's thanks to the `SameSite` cookie attribute.

+#### `SameSite` Cookies

+To protect users against cross-site request forgery, developers can use [the `SameSite` cookie attribute](https://web.dev/samesite-cookies-explained/).
+This attribute determines whether a cookie should be included in a request that originates from a third-party site, which is one that has a different eTLD+1 domain than another site.
+You can learn more about how this cross-site determination is made in the following article: [Understanding "same-site" and "same-origin"](https://web.dev/same-site-same-origin/#site).

+For example, suppose `site.a.com` has a public API endpoint (e.g., `site.a.com/settings/update`) that can be used to change a user's account settings.
+Requests to this endpoint will only be processed if they include a session cookie authenticating the user.
+Ordinarily, requests are made to this endpoint via the front end of `site.a.com`, such as when a user submits a form, and these are known as same-site requests.
+The cookies included in same-site requests are known as <dfn>first-party cookies</dfn>.

+As we've learned, session cookies should be marked as `Secure` and `HTTPOnly` as a best practice to protect against session hijacking.
+But this is not enough to protect against cross-site request forgery.
+To understand why, suppose a user has an unexpired session cookie for their `site.a.com` account.
+If this user now visits another site—say `site.b.com`—that site could make a `POST` request with JavaScript to `site.a.com/settings/update` and include a malicious payload in the body of the request, such as to delete the user's account.
+Without same-site cookie restrictions, this cross-site request originating from `site.b.com` would include the user's cookies for `site.a.com` in its `Cookie` header by design.
+Those cookies would now be referred to as <dfn>third-party cookies</dfn> from the perspective of `site.b.com`.
+Even though `site.b.com` can't *read* the third-party cookies for `site.a.com` for security reasons, it *can* force them to be included in requests to that site, allowing it to make potentially malicious requests on behalf of unsuspecting users.
+The user returns to `site.a.com`, only to discover that their account is no longer recognized!

+{% aside %}
+While [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) will prevent `site.b.com`'s script from reading the response returned by `site.a.com`, it won't prevent the request itself from going through.
+This is a common misconception.
+CORS does *not* protect against CSRF attacks.
+{% endaside %}

+Now, imagine the same scenario, but this time the user's session cookie has a `SameSite` attribute of `Lax` or `Strict`.
+When the user visits `site.b.com`, it will attempt to make a malicious request to `site.a.com` just as before.
+But this time around, the cross-site request will *not* include the user's cookies for `site.a.com`.
+So the request will (presumably) be rejected by the back end server upon seeing that there is no cookie authenticating the user.

+It used to be the case that cookies without a `SameSite` attribute were treated as `SameSite=None` by default.
+This meant that cookies would be included in all cross-site requests, potentially exposing users to CSRF vulnerabilities.
+Nowadays, for security reasons, browsers treat all cookies without an explicit `SameSite` attribute as `Lax` by default to protect against CSRF attacks.
+The main difference between `SameSite=Lax` and `SameSite=Strict` is that `Lax` allows cookies to be included when a user navigates from `site.b.com` to `site.a.com` (such as by following a link or changing the URL in their address bar), whereas `Strict` always limits the cookie to a same-site context.

+Typically, cookies that need to track users across different sites will set `SameSite=None` explicitly.
+Otherwise, they'll default to `Lax`, rendering those cookies useless in a third-party context.
+That segues nicely into our next topic of discussion: advertising cookies.

 ### 3. Advertising Cookies